-In constructing a QFT in curved background we face some difficult problems.
-First of all we are performing the quantization of the theory in a given background metric $g_{\mu\nu}$.
-It is natural to ask about the back-reaction of the QFT over the space-time geometry.
-To be more concrete, when solving the quantum theory we usually impose the consistency condition (in units in which $G=1$)
+\end{itemize} In constructing a QFT in curved background, on the other hand, we face some important issues.
+First of all, since we are performing the quantization of the theory in a given background metric~$g_{\mu\nu}$, it is natural to ask about the back-reaction of the QFT on the space-time geometry.
+To be more precise, when solving the quantum theory we usually impose the consistency condition (in~$G=1$ units)